WeCanCodeIT/java-bootcamp-resources/tools/maven/README.md

 ## Setting up your project

-To create and configure a project using Maven (we will assume you already have a `pom.xml`):
+To create and configure a project using Maven (we will assume you already have a `pom.xml` file):

 1. Create a project folder

 	Create a folder to house your project.
 For my example, I will call this `myProject`.

-1. Place your pom.xml in the project folder
+1. Place `pom.xml` in the project folder

 1. Create source folders